strmlineapp-ux/agileflow/docs/design-system.md

 - **Trigger:** A single, interactive unit composed of a primary icon button and a smaller color swatch badge overlaid on its corner.
 - **Interaction:**
   - Clicking the main part of the button opens an icon picker popover.
+The trigger button is a `h-16 w-16` button with a large `text-8xl` icon inside, providing a prominent click target.
 This popover uses the **Compact Search Input** pattern for filtering.
 The icons inside this picker are rendered at `text-4xl` with a `weight={100}` inside `h-8 w-8` buttons for clarity and ease of selection.
   - Clicking the color swatch badge opens a color picker popover.
 - **Application:** Used for editing team icons/colors, admin group icons/colors, and page icons/colors.